Carrie Schreiner: F1 Academy

 Schreiner competing in F1 Academy in 2023.

 Schreiner competing in F1 Academy in 2024.

 In 2023, Schreiner moved back to entry-level single-seaters to compete in F1 Academy with ART Grand Prix.
 She finished the season in 11th, with a win in the reverse-grid race at Zandvoort.
 She stayed in the category for the 2024 season and became the oldest regularly-entered driver, moving from ART to Campos and gaining support from Sauber as part of the series' agreement with Formula One.
-As preparation for the season, she also competed in select round of the F4 UAE Championship, and the F4 British Championship, returning to the series after 8 years.
+As preparation for the season, she also competed in select round of the F4 UAE Championship, and the F4 British Championship, returning to the series after eight years.
 Schreiner finished the F1 Academy season in ninth, following which Sauber announced that she would be continue as a Team Brand Ambassador.
 She returned in the following year in a supporting role as a mentor to Emma Felbermayr, who succeeded Schreiner as the Sauber supported driver.

 Personal life

-Schreiner is in a relationship with former DTM driver Peter Terting, some 14 years her senior.
+Schreiner is in a relationship with former DTM driver Peter Terting, some 14 years older than Schreiner.